Experienced Bellingham Car Accident Attorneys Ready To Serve You

 In 2017, 17.3% of traffic-related fatalities were suffered by passengers while 7.4% were suffered by bicyclists and 13.6% were suffered by pedestrians.
 Drivers made up the largest category with 61.7% of the deaths.

-Possible Damages Involved in a Bellingham Car Accident
+Possible Damages Involved in a Bellingham Car Wreck Accident

 Many accident victims drastically underestimate the potential value of their claim because they do not realize the long-term impact of the case or the types of damages for which they may be able to recover.
-Possible damages involved in Bellingham car accidents include:
+Possible damages involved in Bellingham auto vehicle accidents include:

 - Medical expenses – You may be able to receive compensation for the medical expenses you incur, including ambulance bills, surgery, ongoing treatment, and rehabilitation expenses.